-Teeth grinding is a habit that can cause damage to your teeth, gums, and jaw joint.
-Also known as bruxism, grinding of the teeth affects the health and function of the temporomandibular joint (TMJ).
+Teeth grinding is a habit that can cause damage to your teeth, gums, and jaw joints.
+Also known as bruxism, the grinding of teeth affects the health and function of the temporomandibular joint (TMJ).
 The temporomandibular joint is the joint that connects your lower jaw to your skull.

 Treatment for Teeth Grinding

 Dr. Ali Sarkarzadeh offers patients oral sleep appliance mouthguards as part of TMJ treatment.
 There is no definitive treatment for bruxism, but this doesn’t mean you can’t alleviate the symptoms.
 Mouthguards protect your teeth and jaw from damage caused by overnight teeth grinding.

 An oral sleep device is much like a custom-fit sports mouthguard.
 Patients will wear their mouthguard while sleeping to reposition the jaw into a more comfortable position.
 The oral sleep appliance is designed to prevent teeth from grinding.
 It also protects the teeth and jaws from developing complex TMD conditions.

 Once your teeth grinding has been treated with an oral sleep appliance, Dr. Sarkarzadeh will focus on repairing any damage to the teeth.
 Grinding your teeth can often lead to worn down, chipped, and broken teeth.
 If severe enough, it can even damage the gums.

 On the most extreme end, teeth grinding can cause damage to the bone structure of the jaw and even severe tooth damage or loss.
 Congressional Dental Care offers many restorative procedures such as dental implants, dental bridges, dental crowns, porcelain veneers, and tooth bonding to repair or replace teeth and give you back a healthy, functional, and beautiful smile.